Original Medicare (Parts A & B): Hospice Care

 banner

-Your loved one qualifies for hospice care if their primary care provider or a hospice provider certifies that they are terminally ill and have a life expectancy of 6 months or less.
-Your loved one must also accept comfort care and symptom management instead of care to cure their illness.
-And your loved one must also sign a statement choosing hospice care instead of other Medicare-covered treatments for their terminal illness and related conditions (in other words, they must elect to have hospice care).
+You or your loved one qualifies for hospice care if a primary care provider or a hospice provider certifies that they are terminally ill and have a life expectancy of 6 months or less.
+You or your loved one must also accept comfort care and symptom management instead of care to cure their illness.
+And you or your loved one must also sign a statement choosing hospice care instead of other Medicare-covered treatments for their terminal illness and related conditions (in other words, they must elect to have hospice care).

 What it is